abdheshnayak/react-highlightjs-logs/README.md

 - tailwindcss for design
 - tokyo-night default theme

-### Development and Contributing
+## Development and Contributing
 This repository uses highlight.js, websocket, axios, react-icons and tailwindcss for developing, previewing and building react components. to get started

 - Fork and clone this repo
 - Install the dependencies with npm or pnpm
 - Start development server with npm start.
 This will launch a preview screen.
 Open a browser to http://localhost:3000 to preview the React Component.
 - Use CTRL-C to exit the preview.
-- use npm run build to generate the compiled component for publishing to npm.
+- Use npm run build to generate the compiled component for publishing to npm.

 Feel free to open an issue, submit a pull request, or contribute however you would like.
 Understand that this documentation is still a work in progress, so file and issue or submit a PR to ask questions or make imporvements.
 Thanks!